mark-helotie/Project3-Team6/README.md

 - Hover over a marker to see the city/market name.
 - Click the market to zoom in and view the events in that area.
 - Click on the event to see the data fetched on that event.
-- Events fectched live via the TicketMaster API by market id
+- Events fetched live via the TicketMaster API by market id.
-- Click the button in the top right to change the map view
+- Click the button in the top right to change the map view.

 ## Built With